neurologic/Neurophysiology-Lab/modules/earthworm-giant-fiber-ap/Lab-Manual_earthworm-giant-fiber-ap.md

 Copy data to an external drive or your Google Drive for later.

 Use the [DataExplorer.py application](../../howto/Dash-Data-Explorer.md) to explore your raw data in detail.
-Use the [Data Explorer](../earthworm-giant-fiber-ap/Data-Explorer_earthworm-giant-fiber-ap.ipynb)notebook to process and analyse your raw data.
+Use the [Data Explorer](../earthworm-giant-fiber-ap/Data-Explorer_earthworm-giant-fiber-ap.ipynb) notebook to process and analyse your raw data.
 Answer the questions in the [Responses](../earthworm-giant-fiber-ap/Responses_earthworm-giant-fiber-ap.ipynb) notebook.